 - 1/2 teaspoon ground cloves

-- 6 large lettuce leaves washed and dried (Green Leaf or Butter)
+- 6 large Butter lettuce leaves, washed and dried

-- about 1/2 cup Cilantro Chimichurri the recipe is here
+- 1/2 cup Cilantro Chimichurri (click here for the recipe)

-- 2 medium to large mangoes I used Honey Gold Australian Mangoes - see notes
+- 2 large mangoes (I used Honey Gold Australian Mangoes - see notes)

 I like these wraps served at room temperature, but they're also delicious cold, or if the pork is still slightly warm.